mafifafm/pxt-microbit/docs/test/courses/csintro/iteration/activity.md

 * From the Basic Toolbox drawer, drag two 'pause' blocks to the coding Workspace.
 Drop them in the 'for' loop—one after the 'plot' block, and one after the 'unplot' block.
 This will slow things down a bit so we can see the lights turning on and off.
 * Change the value of the x coordinates in the 'plot' and 'unplot' blocks to the x coordinate value from the 'for' loop.
 From the Variables Toolbox drawer, drag two 'Xvalue' variable blocks onto the Workspace and drop one each into the x coordinate of the 'plot' block, and the x coordinate of the 'unplot' block.

-Now, you should see a light moving from left to right along the top row of the micro:bit simulator!
+Now, you should see a light moving from left to right along the top row of the Ragga simulator!

 ### Code the loop for the y values